justinlepitzki/tfrs-docs/docs/specifications-0.0.1/systemMessaging.md

 > We're sorry.
 >
-> Our system felt over worked and decided to take a coffee break.
-We'll get it back up and running soon.
+> Our system is currently unavailable.
+Please try again later.

 The server is currently unavailable (because it is overloaded or down for maintenance).
 Generally, this is a temporary state.[[60\]](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#cite_note-61)